Kimserey/BlogArchive/20160907_untrack_git_file.md

 Now let's say we have another scenario where we actually __do not want to remove the file from the repository__.

-To do that you can use the following:
+To do that we can do the following:

 ```
 > git update-index --assume-unchanged test